Pepperstone (Razor): Cheapest All-In Cost on EUR/USD for 5+ Lots Per Month

 4.0

 Trade Nation's fixed-spread model survives the MT4 layer (FCA FRN 525164).
-EUR/USD held at 0.6 pips throughout the January 2026 testing window, including the 31 January NFP release.
-Capital.com's variable spread on MT4 widened to 1.4 pips for roughly 30 seconds during the same release; CMC widened to 2.0 pips; IG to 1.2; Pepperstone Razor to 0.8 pips plus commission.
+EUR/USD held at 0.6 pips throughout my January 2026 window, including the 31 January NFP release, when Capital.com's variable spread widened to 1.4 pips for about 30 seconds, CMC to 2.0, IG to 1.2 and Pepperstone Razor to 0.8 plus commission.
 Trade Nation alone was unchanged.
-The trade-off is wider quiet-market spreads (0.6 pips fixed versus Pepperstone Razor's 0.1 pips variable) and the slowest baseline latency of the five (110ms median).
-For specific styles, particularly news-event trading on a known calendar, Trade Nation's predictability is the part that pays for itself.
+The trade-off is wider quiet-market spreads (0.6 pips fixed versus Razor's 0.1 variable) and the slowest baseline latency of the five (110ms median).
+For news-event trading on a known calendar, that predictability pays for itself.

 Trade Nation MT4 platform showing fixed 0.6 pip EUR/USD spread during NFP news release, 31 January 2026